Graft - opening chapters

 “Come on,” she insisted.
 “There could be more out there.”

 I shut my slack-jawed mouth and followed her into her home.
 Matilda stumbled around locking doors while I trailed after her, numbly waiting for the other shoe to drop.
-She peered out a window into the backyard, delicately holding the edge of the curtain away so as little of her as possible would be visible from outside.
+She peered out a window into her backyard, hiding behind the curtains.

 “I went out to check on the chickens and there was something hanging around by the back door,” she whispered to me, on the verge of tears.
 “Bigger than the one you saw.”

 “Is Brian home?”
 I asked.
-Matilda’s brother quite enjoyed target practice with his BB gun in his backyard, a hobby I’d always hated the noise of until now.
+Matilda’s brother quite enjoyed target practice with his BB gun in their backyard, a hobby I’d always disliked until now.

 “He’s in the hospital,” she said.

 “He got bit,” Matilda said.
-“You know how he leaves out food for the feral cats so they’ll leave the chickens alone?
-Two days ago, he put out their food like always but only one weird-looking mangy one showed up.
+“You know how he leaves out food for the feral cats so they won’t go after our chickens?
+Two days ago, only this mangy one showed up.
 He went to pet it and it bit his hand.
 The thing didn’t bite like a cat.
 Tried to take his finger off.
-I took him to urgent care because I thought he might need a rabies shot, but by the time we got there, his finger smelled putrid and it, I don’t know.”
+I took him to urgent care because I thought he might need a rabies shot, but by the time we got there, his finger smelled putrid and it, I don’t know.
+It’s like it started melting.”

-She was shaking, her grip on the curtain making its rod rattle.
+She was shaking.
 I replaced her at the window, taking my own anxious look at her backyard and the chicken coop.
 The birds were running around in circles, bumping into each other and squawking.
-As I watched, one of them coughed up a dark, muddy liquid that stained their feathers and clotted in the coop’s sawdust.
-I looked away, upset by the sight; my eye was drawn to movement beyond the coop, at head-height.
+As I watched, one of them coughed up a dark, muddy liquid that clotted in the coop’s sawdust.
+My eye was drawn to movement beyond the coop, at head-height.
 With how awful conditions outside were, it was particularly difficult to imagine it was someone I knew lurking in the trees that bordered Matilda’s backyard.

 I shut the curtain before Matilda could see it too.
-She seemed to think the changes to my body were from contact with that strange creature, like hers had been.
+She seemed to think the changes to my body were from contact with that strange creature.
 The last thing I needed was to seed the idea of a human-shaped… monster in her head.

 “Can you get me a damp towel?”
 Matilda mumbled.

 “We need to get to the hospital,” Matilda said.
 “I don’t want to wait here for someone else to show up.
-Brian’s truck in the garage.
-I doubt I can drive with my leg like this.
+Brian’s truck is in the garage.
 Can you still use your hands?”

 I nodded mutely.